Four Seasons Hong Kong

-Although Hong Kong itself has an abundance of excellent restaurants, cafes and bars, the Four Seasons counts two Michelin starred restaurants, Caprice and Lung King Heen among its 5 dining venues.
-As well as these French and Chinese restaurants, the hotel also has contemporary light-filled Lounge, offering all day Asian and Western dishes as well as snacks and afternoon tea and the gorgeous Pool Terrace for poolside casual dining.
+Although Hong Kong itself has an abundance of excellent restaurants, cafes and bars, the Four Seasons counts two Michelin starred restaurants, Caprice and Lung King Heen among its five dining venues.
+As well as these French and Chinese restaurants, the hotel also has a contemporary light-filled Lounge, offering all day Asian and Western dishes as well as snacks and afternoon tea and the gorgeous Pool Terrace for poolside casual dining.
 Inagiku is a fabulous Japanese restaurant and its original is one of the oldest and best known restaurants in Japan.

-The Four Seasons Hong Kong's extensive leisure facilities include a lavish bright, contemporary spa and an outdoor infinity pool and lap pool equipped with speakers so swimmers can enjoy music underwater, as well as the stunning views across the harbour.
+The Four Seasons Hong Kong's extensive leisure facilities include a lavish bright, contemporary spa and an outdoor infinity pool and lap pool equipped with speakers so swimmers can enjoy music underwater, as well as the stunning views across the harbor.

 The Four Seasons Hong Kong has 399 stylishly furnished guest rooms including 54 Suites all with Harbour or Peak views.
 Deluxe Peak View rooms are spacious and comfortable with high ceilings and large windows looking out over the peak and the city, while Harbour View Rooms overlook the waterfront.
 Premier Deluxe Harbour View Rooms are the same in size but are on higher floors with even more spectacular views.
 Suites have separate sitting rooms and range from Executive to Harbour View and Deluxe, which can all be connected with an additional room to form a 2 bedroom suite.
 All rooms are either sleek Western or modern Chinese in design and are equipped with plasma TVs, DVD players, high speed internet access, fully stocked bars and even the marble bathrooms have LCD TVs.